How we’ll help you get published

 After submitting the application, we’ll review the published work on your profile and see if you are a good fit.
 If you are, you’ll be added as a writer.
 This way you can submit future stories to us through Medium’s writing tools.
 We accept drafts, sent to the publication that are previously unpublished and fit our categories.

 What kind of articles are we looking for?

-Submissions should include graphics and be creative common license, or owned by you and notated as such.
+- All submissions require a featured image directly below the title and subtitle.
+Images must be creative common license, or owned by you and notated as such.
 Graphics should be visually striking and should not reflect your website.
 Here’s a link to our style sheet.

 Bring your personality with you, leave your snark behind.
 Use your experience to help people understand their options.
 Do research if necessary and cite your sources.
 Be creative.

 Many of our authors write about their faith in Jesus Christ and this new page is focused to help readers who want to grow their faith.
 You’ll find stories here using the tags Christianity, Faith, Bible, and Religion.

 Everyone is an expert in something, and our writers love to share their expertise to help others.
 Keeping you healthy and happy is a full-time job.
 So, to help you keep focused on being the best you you can be.
 On this new page, you’ll find stories using the tags Self-Improvement, Life, Life Lessons, Health, Relationships, Psychology.

 This is Medium, after all, so we would be remiss if we didn’t have a place to showcase our writers who write to help other writers.
 Stories under this category should be about writing or improving writing, but not specific to Medium.
 If you’re interested in improving your writing, this is where you’ll find stories with the tags Writing, Writing Tips, and Writing Life.